What are the Different Types of Construction?

 Type V Construction: Wood-Frame

 Type V buildings are the most combustible construction type on this list.
-It is the only category of construction that allows combustible exterior walls as well as combustible structural members on the interior.
-Frames, walls, floors, and roofs are made entirely or partly out of wood.
-These building elements are cheaper to develop and increasingly common in the construction of single-family homes and garages.
+It is the only category of construction that allows combustible exterior walls as well as combustible structural members on the interior walls.

 These structural elements can be particularly worrisome to firefighters, as exposed wood offers no fire resistance.
 If a fire starts, the building will ignite significantly.
 These buildings may be somewhat resistant to collapse unless it is a lightweight construction.
 In that case, it will collapse within minutes of a fire breaking out.

-What is the International Building Code?
+What Is the International Building Code?

-The International Building Code (IBC) governs the materials, systems, and assemblies used for structural fire resistance and fire-resistance related-construction.
+The International Building Code (IBC) governs the materials, systems, and assemblies used for structural fire resistance and fire-resistance-related construction.
 This is the resource we use to determine fire resistance ratings.

 Each rating is measured in terms of the time a structural element can be exposed to fire before it collapses.
 So, for instance, a beam may be assigned a 2-hour fire rating.
 That means it can be exposed to fire for at least two hours.
 Materials with a fire rating of 0 will typically fail after less than an hour.